yuqingpsy/yuqingpsy.github.io/content/project/Abstraction/index.md

 ---

-How does the brain represent abstract knowledge and concepts to facilitate learning?
+How does the brain represent abstract knowledge and concepts to facilitate learning and cognitive control?

 <!--more-->